| National Aeronautics

-EDUCATION: Graduated from Steamboat Springs High School in Steamboat Springs, Colorado; received a bachelor of science degree in engineering physics from the University of Colorado, and a master of applied science in computer systems from Florida Atlantic University, and a doctorate in computer science from Texas A&M University.
+EDUCATION: Graduated from Steamboat Springs High School in Steamboat Springs, Colorado; received a Bachelor of Science in Engineering Physics from the University of Colorado, and a Master of Applied Science in Computer Systems from Florida Atlantic University, and a Doctorate in Computer Science from Texas A&M University.

-SPECIAL HONORS: Recipient of the NASA Exceptional Achievement Medal, the JSC Certificate of Accommodation, Flight Simulation Engineering Award, and Phi Kappa Phi Honor Society
+SPECIAL HONORS: Recipient of the NASA Exceptional Achievement Medal, the NASA’s Johnson Space Center Certificate of Accommodation, Flight Simulation Engineering Award, and Phi Kappa Phi Honor Society.

-EXPERIENCE: Prior to coming to NASA, Steve worked for GTE in Phoenix, Arizona as a software engineer working on the real-time software of telephone system multiplexer/demultiplexers.
+EXPERIENCE: Prior to coming to NASA, Swanson worked for GTE in Phoenix, Arizona as a software engineer developing real-time software of telephone system multiplexer/demultiplexers.

-NASA EXPERIENCE: Steve joined NASA as a systems engineer and a flight engineer in the Aircraft Operations Division of JSC working on the Shuttle Training Aircraft.
-The Shuttle Training Aircraft (STA) is a complex airborne shuttle simulator, which models the flight characteristics of the Shuttle from 35,000 ft. to main gear touchdown.
-During his time with the STA, Steve worked on the improvement of the STA’s navigation and control systems and the incorporation of a real-time wind determination algorithm.
+NASA EXPERIENCE: Swanson joined NASA as a systems engineer and a flight engineer in the Aircraft Operations Division of NASA’s Johnson Space Center working on the Shuttle Training Aircraft (STA).
+STA is a complex airborne shuttle simulator, which models the flight characteristics of the space shuttle from 35,000 ft. to main gear touchdown.
+During his time with the STA, Swanson worked to improvethe STA’s navigation and control systems and incorporate a real-time wind determination algorithm.

-In May of 1998, Steve was selected as mission specialist and started training in August of 1998.
-After completing Astronaut Candidate training, which included intensive instruction in Shuttle and International Space Station systems, Steve was assigned to the Astronaut Office Space Station Operations Branch.
-Steve has also worked in the Astronaut Office Robotics Branch and as a CAPCOM (spacecraft communicator) for ISS and Shuttle missions.
-He also completed the advance training for EVA, the Shuttle and ISS robotic arms, and Shuttle rendezvous.
-In 2007 Steve flew on STS-117 logged 336 hours in space including almost 14 EVA hours.
-In 2009, Steve flew on the STS-119 mission in which he lead the EVA team and logged 307 hours in space including about 13 EVA hours.
+In May of 1998, Swanson was selected as mission specialist by NASA and started training in August of 1998.
+After completing Astronaut Candidate training, which included intensive instruction in Shuttle and International Space Station systems, he was assigned to the Astronaut Office Space Station Operations Branch.
+He has also worked in the Astronaut Office Robotics Branch and as a CAPCOM (spacecraft communicator) for International Space Station and shuttle missions.
+Swanson completed advance training in spacewalk, shuttle and space station robotic arm operations, and shuttle rendezvous procedures.
+During his NASA career, Swanson has completed four spacewalks totaling 26 hours, 22 minutes and accumulated 195 days, 15 hours, 41 minutes in space.

-SPACE FLIGHT EXPERIENCE: STS-117 Atlantis (June 8-22, 2007) was the 118th Shuttle mission and the 21st mission to visit the International Space Station, delivering the second starboard truss segment, the third set of U.S. solar arrays, batteries and associated equipment.
+SPACE FLIGHT EXPERIENCE: STS-117 Atlantis (June 8-22, 2007) was the 118th shuttle mission and the 21st mission to visit the International Space Station, delivering the second starboard truss segment, the third set of United States solar arrays, batteries and associated equipment.
 This successful construction and repair mission involved four spacewalks by two teams of astronauts.
-Steve accumulated 13 hours and 45 minutes of EVA in 2 spacewalks.
+Swanson accumulated 13 hours and 45 minutes of extra vehicular activity during two spacewalks.
 The mission also delivered and returned with an expedition crew member.
-STS-117 returned to land at Edwards Air Force Base, California, having traveled 5.8 million miles in 14 days.
+STS-117 landed at Edwards Air Force Base, California, having traveled 5.8 million miles in 14 days.

-STS-119 Discovery (March 15-28, 2009) was the 125th Shuttle mission and the 28th mission to visit the International Space Station, delivering the final starboard truss segment, S6.
+STS-119 Discovery (March 15-28, 2009) was the 125th shuttle mission and the 28th mission to visit the space station, delivering the final starboard truss segment, S6.
 As part of S6, the fourth and final set of U.S. solar arrays, batteries and associated equipment were also delivered, installed and deployed.
-This very successful construction mission consisted of three spacewalks conducted by three astronauts, two at a time.
-Steve accumulated 12 hours and 37 minutes of EVA in 2 spacewalks.
-STS-119 landed at the Kennedy Space Center after traveling 5.3 million miles in 13 days.
+The successful construction mission consisted of three spacewalks..
+Swanson conducted two of the spacewalks totaling 12 hours and 37 minutes.
+STS-119 landed at the NASA’s Kennedy Space Center after traveling 5.3 million miles in 13 days.